vindhya-14/vindhya-14/README.md

 Here's a little about me:

 ## 🚀 About Me
-- 💡 Passionate about Coding, AI/ML, and Web Development.
+- 💡 Passionate about Coding and Web Development.
 - 📚 Currently mastering Data Structures & Algorithms (DSA) to sharpen my problem-solving skills.
 - 🤝 Open to collaborating on Full-Stack Development to build innovative solutions.
 - 🎯 Focused on placements and preparing to secure a software engineering role at a product-based company, while solving real-world challenges.